ClementSnt/sales_landing_forecast/README.md

 1. **Data preparation**
    - Generation of observation sequences for each consumption date.
    - Calculation of cumulative bookings, prices, and derived temporal features.
-   - Integration of calendar features (month, weekday, holidays).
+   - Integration of calendar features (month, weekday, holidays, bank holidays).

 2. **Model training**
    - Separate pipelines for baseline and hybrid models.